Here I’ll answer common questions about the snakes of Thailand.

 No, for 2 reasons.

-1. The snake may kill you first.
+1. The snake may bite you during your attempt.

-2. There are Thai snake guys in every town that can take the snake away for you without killing it.
+2. There are Thai ‘snake guys’ in every town that can take the snake away for you without killing it.
 Reach them by having a Thai person call the police and asking them to send the snake guys to your location.

 How strong is the venom of Thailand snakes?